 The Secret Garden Flowers – Supplier Love

 We first met Louise from The Secret Garden Flowers at Plymouth Pavilions Big Day Wedding Show in February, her stand was so beautiful that we had to go over and say hello!
-Since then, Louise has created stunning floral designs for couples holding their wedding at the hotel and Louise was also involved in our latest stylised shoot in May with the wonderful Mimosa Photography.
-We can’t wait to share the images of her stunning floral creations from that shoot in September (there is a sneak peek of three images below, the rest will come soon)!
+Since then, Louise has created stunning floral designs for couples holding their wedding at the hotel and Louise was also involved in our stylised shoot with the wonderful Mimosa Photography.
+Here are just some of the stunning images, click here to view the full gallery.

 We wanted to share a little more with you about Louise and her wonderful local business…